-When describing your music, don’t talk like a musician.
+When describing your music, don’t use musician language.

-Think what an office-worker would say to a friend about your music: “It’s cute!
+So speak to people in their terms.
+Think what an office worker would say to a friend about your music: “It’s cute!
 I love that song with the little ‘hoop-hoop!’ at the beginning, with that baby voice.
 It’s kinda funky!
 And he’s got this sexy bedroom voice.
 Cool video.”

 Think what one teenager at the skateboard park would say to another: “Dude, it’s like if Kranetow hadn’t wimped out.
 It’s like Tweetown went metal, but they’re from Mars or somethin’.
 It’s slammin.
 That chick’s voice is insane!”